- HOME

-Low-code has rapidly become an integral part of modern software development.
+Low-code application development has rapidly become an integral part of modern app development.
 At the core of it, the idea is to accelerate and democratize the application development process.
 From a developer's standpoint, this means that they can build complex applications with minimal coding, making the development process faster, easier, and more efficient.
-And for business users, it lets them stitch together simple-to-semi-complex solutions for their requirements—freeing up development teams to focus on core business software implementation needs.
+And for business users, low-code development lets them stitch together simple-to-semi-complex business apps for their requirements—freeing up development teams to focus on core business software implementation needs.

-The benefits of low-code are many and can be game-changers for organizations looking to improve their software development operations.
-From increased productivity and reduced costs to greater flexibility and better collaboration, the impact of low-code on the software development process is expansive and can lead to improved quality and higher user satisfaction.
-In this blog, we'll dive into the 6 key benefits of low-code and how it can speed up your business transformation process.
+The benefits of low-code are many and can be game-changers for business leaders looking to improve their app development operations.
+From increased productivity and reduced costs to greater flexibility and better collaboration, the impact of low-code on the software development process is expansive and can lead to innovative apps and higher user satisfaction.
+In this blog, we'll dive into the 6 key benefits of low-code application development and how it can speed up your business transformation process.

 1. Improving efficiency and productivity

 First on this list is low-code application development's ability to increase the efficiency and productivity of developers and users.
-Low-code platforms let users build and deploy applications much faster than with traditional coding methods.
+A low-code platform lets business users/developers build and deploy applications much faster than with traditional coding methods.
 This is because low-code platforms provide prebuilt templates and visual drag-and-drop tools that allow users to quickly put together and customize applications without the need for complex coding.

 Other than speeding up the development process, low-code platforms also reduce the need for specialized coding knowledge.
-This means that non-technical team members can contribute to the development process, further increasing efficiency and productivity.
+This means that non-technical team members can contribute to app development, further increasing efficiency and productivity.

 If you want to be agile, have a non-complex solution, and go live quickly, without having integration and implementation difficulties, then Zoho Creator is the perfect solution." says Laila Kakar, lead data scientist at MTN.
 Read the full story here.